Bayes-SCF: A Bayesian filter to mitigate foreground leakage in the 21-cm power spectrum: Conclusions

 \section{Conclusions}

 Estimation of 21-cm power spectrum (as well as higher-order statistics such as bispectrum) from radio interferometric visibility data is a challenging task due to the many orders of magnitude brighter foregrounds and instrumental systematics.
-The missing frequency channels in the data particularly creates artifacts in the estimated power spectrum.
+The missing frequency channels in the data particularly create artefacts in the estimated power spectrum.
 This problem can be circumvented by first estimating the two-point correlation, and then performing a Fourier transform.
-However, this method works only when the underlying data is statisticaly homogeneous (ergodic), which is not the case in the presence of foregrounds, which have a strong spectral structure.
+However, this method works only when the underlying data is statistically homogeneous (ergodic), which is not the case in the presence of foregrounds, which have a strong spectral structure.

 Smooth Component filtering (SCF; \citealt{Elahi2025}, henceforth \citetalias{Elahi2025}) solves this problem by first identifying the dominant, spectrally smooth component, and then subtracting it from the measured visibilities. \citetalias{Elahi2025} implemented the SCF by convolving the visibility data with a Hann window to find the smooth component.
-In this work, we use simulated data to demonstrate that the Hann-SCF performs adequately when the foregrounds are smooth in frequency, but its efficacy is severely limited when the foregrounds have pronounced spectral structure, such as those which give rise the to wedge in the 21-cm power spectrum.
-We also find that the limitation of window-based SCF is of fundamental nature, and it can not be overcome by using a different size of the filter (Appendix~\ref{app:appendix_limitations_of_hann}).
+In this work, we use simulated data to demonstrate that the Hann-SCF performs adequately when the foregrounds are smooth in frequency, but its efficacy is severely limited when the foregrounds have pronounced spectral structure, such as those that give rise to the wedge in the 21-cm power spectrum.
+Its capability degrades further with increased flagging.
+We also find that the limitation of window-based SCF is of a fundamental nature, and it cannot be overcome by using a different size of the filter (Appendix~\ref{app:appendix_limitations_of_hann}).